 I am a New York State-Licensed Clinical Psychologist in private practice on New York's Upper East Side.
 I work with adults, teenagers, children, couples, and families during flexible early morning and early evening hours that are convenient for you.
 For over 25 years I have been providing psychological services in both Philadelphia and New York City in a wide range of settings.
 Outside of my private practice, I have worked in hospital outpatient and inpatient psychiatric units, elementary, middle and high school settings, and college counseling centers.

 I am a 25-year member of the American Psychological Association and I am currently the Director of the APA-Accredited Psychology Internship Training Program at Weill Cornell Medical College-Lincoln Medical and Mental Health Center, where I train and supervise doctoral-level psychology students and psychiatry residents.
 I teach seminars in Individual Psychotherapy, Couples and Family Therapy, Group Therapy, Forensic Assessment, Neuropsychological Testing and Ethics.

 I enjoy teaching and training and I consider them to be important aspects of my work as a psychologist.
 I have been a featured speaker on the topic of Compulsive Internet and Video Game Use at the New York State Psychological Association's Annual Convention in New York City.
 Twice I have been the recipient of the Weill Cornell Medical College Department of Psychiatry's Outstanding Teacher Award, and I am the current Chair of the Psychology Directors of New York State (PSYDNYS).
 In addition, to stay in tune with the latest developments in the field, I also attend weekly continuing education seminars.

 In addition to psychotherapy and teaching, I also conduct forensic evaluations and provide court testimony on various psychological issues.
-I have served as an expert witness in the New York City Supreme Court and I am a member of New York City's 18-B Assigned Counsel Plan.
+I have served as an expert witness in the New York City Supreme Court.
 I find that this kind of work helps me to use another part of my brain, which is important for me to maintain a healthy balance as a psychologist.